Skip to content

 Addressing governance early prevents these problems from compounding.

-Step 5: Automate Governance Where Possible
+Step 5: Define the Governance Roadmap

 SharePoint governance lifecycle diagram showing stages of planning, provisioning sites, managing permissions, reviewing ownership, and retiring collaboration spaces.